troywsmith/PythonCourse/Course1/README.md

 machine code: The lowest-level language for software, which is the language that is directly executed by the central processing unit (CPU).

 main memory: Stores programs and data.
 Main memory loses its information when the power is turned off.

+output: display the results of the program on a screen or store them in a file or even write them to a device like a speaker

 parse: To examine a program and analyze the syntactic structure.